open-component-model/ocm/docs/reference/ocm_get_componentversions.md

 - `ociRegistry`

 With the option <code>--closure</code> the complete reference tree of a component reference is traversed.

+It the option <code>--scheme</code> is given, the given component descriptor is converted to given format for output.
+The following schema versions are supported:

+  - <code>ocm.gardener.cloud/v3</code>
+  - <code>v2</code>

 With the option <code>--output</code> the output mode can be selected.
 The following modes are supported: